Don't miss what's happening in Peoria

 PJ Star • Posted: 2 weeks, 1 day ago

-The article reports the winning numbers for several Illinois Lottery games drawn on November 26, 2025, including Powerball, Pick 3, Pick 4, and Lucky Day Lotto.
-It also provides instructions on how players can claim prizes and lists the schedule for future lottery drawings.
+The article provides the winning numbers for several Illinois Lottery games drawn on January 16, 2026, including Mega Millions, Pick 3, Pick 4, and Lucky Day Lotto, along with instructions on how to claim prizes and the schedule of lottery drawings.
+It serves as an informational results update for lottery players.

 WEEK • Posted: 2 weeks, 1 day ago